 There are a number of Resorts offering a wide range of accommodation in and around Vilanculos.
-The more upmarket resorts are BAHIA MAR,SANTORINI, CASA REX, and VILANCULOS BEACH LODGE.
+The more upmarket resorts are BAHIA MAR,SANTORINI, CASA REX, AS DUNAS, and VILANCULOS BEACH LODGE.
 THE HOTEL DONA ANA offers the business traveller comfortable centrally situated accommodation.

 Around 2 and a half hours south of Vilanculos is MASSINGA BEACH with secluded beaches, and stunning villas with private sundeck and private plunge pool.
 Rates are extremely reasonable.

 Approximately 130 km north of Vilanculos is RIO AZUL on the banks of the Govuro River.
 This is a wonderful fishing venue from deep sea fishing to shore fishing, estuary fishing to salt water fly fishing.
 Rio Azul offers comfortable accommodation in 6 thatched chalets & 2 large Villas with private pools.
 Each has its own boat for use in the estuary.
 Another Lodge near Inharrime is SUSSURO LODGE.
 Please contact us for details / quotes.